Know in one minute about hedge cactus

 How to propagate hedge cactus

 Hedge cactus can be easily propagated using stem cuttings and replant it in potting soil.
-Before replanting, wait for a few days to allow it to callus formation over the cut surface and then placed on the soil to root.
+Before replanting, wait for a few days to allow it to callus formation over the cut surface and then placed it on the soil to root.

 This plant can also be grown from seed but its germination rates are usually a low and slow process.